Sam Katzman

 Sam Katzman (July 7, 1901 - August 4, 1973) was an American film producer and director.
 Katzman's specialty was producing low-budget genre films, including serials, which had disproportionately high returns for the studios and his financial backers.
+In the 1930s, he produced numerous Western films for Victory Pictures and Puritan Pictures, and in the 1940s, he produced 22 East Side Kids features for Monogram Pictures.
+As well as producing the Jungle Jim series, in the 1950s, Katzman and his studio Clover Productions made science fiction, horror, and teen films for Columbia Pictures, including Creature with the Atom Brain (1955), Rock Around the Clock, Earth vs. the Flying Saucers, The Werewolf (all 1956), and The Giant Claw (1957).
+Katzman also produced two musicals starring Elvis Presley for Metro-Goldwyn-Mayer (MGM): Kissin' Cousins (1964) and Harum Scarum (1965).

 Early career

 Sam was born to a Jewish family; his father Abe Katzman was a violinist.
 He and Sam's mother Rebecca (née Sugarman) were from Kishinev, Bessarabia Governorate, Russian Empire (now Chisinău, Moldova).
 Katzman went to work as a stage laborer at the age of 13 in the fledgling East Coast film industry and moved from prop boy to assistant director at Fox Films.
 He would learn all aspects of filmmaking and was a Hollywood producer for more than 40 years.
 Katzman worked as an assistant to Norman Taurog and got married on the set of The Diplomats in 1928 at Fox.

 In October 1927 he signed with comic Joe Russo to make a series of two-reel comedies.